Buba Baldeh: Political career

 In 1982, Baldeh was elected to the House of Representatives but was ousted out in 1985.
 He was reelected to the House of Representatives in 1987 and became the secretary for the Ministry of Health in 1990.
 Baldeh also held the portfolio of Minister of Youth and Sports from 1992 until 1994.
 His tenure as an MP ended with the 1994 Gambian coup d'état.

 Arrest

 During the 1994 coup by Yahya Jammeh, Baldeh aligned himself with the APRC party.
 However, his relationship with the APRC weakened after he was arrested by the National Intelligence Agency in 2004.
 Baldeh was exonerated of the charges in June 2005.

 Exile

 After an attempted coup by Ndure Chum in 2006, Baldeh moved and lived in exile in Senegal from 2006 until his death in 2014.
-He died in Dakar, Senegal, on 9 July 2014 from stomach pains.
-The Gambia received his body back.
-In Basse, Upper River Region, The Gambia, his hometown, he was buried.
+He died in Dakar, Senegal, on 8 July 2014 from stomach pains.
+The former president Jammeh denied Baldeh from being buried in The country.
+He was buried In Madina Gounass, Senegal.